- About Us

 Patient Transfers and Transports

-Our PICU is a major tertiary referral center for southern Illinois' pediatric medical and surgical illnesses.
-Referring physicians receive direct and immediate access to the pediatric intensivist, 24 hours a day, who guides the management and triage of the patient.
+Our PICU is a major tertiary referral center for southern Illinois' pediatric patients with medical and surgical illnesses.
+Referring physicians receive 24-hour direct and immediate access to the pediatric intensivist who guides the management and triage of the patient.
 Patients transferred to our hospital are directly admitted to the PICU or general pediatric floor.